HomeLatest NewsGovTechBig Tech in deep mess as Biden administration backs six bills to undo their dominance

 Preferred Source of Google

 The House Judiciary Committee has already started work on a package of six antitrust bills, many aimed at reining in Big Tech, in what is expected to be a lengthy, contentious session.
-The US Representative Jerrold Nadler, the Democratic chairman of the Judiciary Committee, in an opening statement, called the bills a “historic package of bipartisan legislation” aimed at “reining in anti-competitive abuses of the most dominant firms .”
+The US Representative Jerrold Nadler, the Democratic chairman of the Judiciary Committee, in an opening statement, called the bills a “historic package of bipartisan legislation” aimed at “reining in anti-competitive abuses of the most dominant firms online.”

 Advertisement